 CHAIRS: Elizabeth Demaray

-On April 17th, 2019, the Zimmerli Art Museum will become a hub for art and science collaboration as the host of LASER, or Leonardo Art Science Evening Rendezvous.
-These International meetups are a platform for cross-disciplinary exchange and collaboration across the arts, sciences, and technology.
-Rutgers LASER aims to illuminate the extraordinary research and applied practice taking place across New Jersey in our laboratories, art studios, and classrooms.
+On September 17th, 2019, the Zimmerli Art Museum will become a hub for art and science collaboration when it hosts its first LASER, or Leonardo Art Science Evening Rendezvous, of the semester.
+These international meet-ups are a platform for cross-disciplinary exchange and collaboration across the arts, sciences, and technology.
+Rutgers’ LASER aims to illuminate the extraordinary research and applied practice taking place across New Jersey in our laboratories, studios, libraries and classrooms.

 New Brunswick Leonardo Art Science Evening Rendezvous (LASER) is a initiative of Leonardo/ISAST and is an international program of evening gatherings that brings artists and scientists together for informal presentations and conversations.